-The company may invest the assets of the UCITS fund entirely in securities in accordance with Section 5 of the general terms and conditions of investment (GTCI).
+Taking into account the investment focus pursuant to paragraph 1, the Company may invest the assets of the UCITS fund entirely in securities in accordance with Section 5 of the Terms and Conditions of Investment

-(3) Securities and money market instruments of public issuers

-The company may invest more than 35 per cent of the value of the UCITS fund in securities and money market instruments of public issuers within the meaning of Section 206 (2) KAGB if these have been issued or guaranteed by a member state of the European Union or its local authorities, another member state of the United Nations or the European Communities.

-(4) Securities and money market instruments of the same issuer Securities and money market instruments of the same issuer may be acquired in excess of 5 per cent up to 10 per cent of the value of the UCITS investment fund if the total value of the securities and money market instruments of these issuers does not exceed 40 per cent of the value of the UCITS investment fund.
+- (3) Securities and money market instruments of public issuers Taking into account the investment focus pursuant to paragraph 1, the Company may invest in securities and money market instruments of public issuers within the meaning of Article 206 (2) KAGB more than 35 per cent of the value of the UCITS fund in each case, if these have been issued or guaranteed by a member state of the European Union or its local authorities, another member state of the United Nations or the European Communities. - (4) Securities and money market instruments of the same issuer Securities and money market instruments of the same issuer may be acquired in excess of 5 per cent up to 10 per cent of the value of the UCITS investment fund if the total value of the securities and money market instruments of these issuers does not exceed 40 per cent of the value of the UCITS investment fund.